-Arkansas City Fraternal Order of Police Lodge No. 6 will present its annual Fourth of July fireworks display on July 4.
+The City of Arkansas City, Arkansas City Area Chamber of Commerce, and Arkansas City Convention and Visitors Bureau (CVB) will present the annual Fourth of July fireworks display on July 4.

 The fireworks show will begin around dusk, or approximately 9:30 p.m.
 As in years past, the show will be shot from Spring Hill Golf Course and music for the show will be provided by KSOK 95.9 FM.

-Members of Fraternal Order of Police Lodge No. 6 would like to thank everyone who helps to make this event successful.
-It would not be possible without the tremendous support of the community.
-It is only through personal and business donations that this event is possible each year for citizens to enjoy.
+The City, chamber and CVB would like to thank everyone who has helped to make this event successful.
+It would not be possible without the tremendous financial support of the community and local businesses.
+It is only through their donations that this event is possible each year for citizens to enjoy.